JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 **Cambridge Analytica** <br>
  The political consulting firm Cambridge Analytica used data gathered from Facebook accounts and used it to build detailed user profiles to create specifically tailored political advertisements to influence voting behaviour for the US election in 2016.
 In 2018 the extent of the data usage and profiling was revealed and caused a huge public outcry followed by investigations from multiple institutions.
 The scope of the case and its implications of data security in an age of social media sparked debates and prompted lawmakers to draft bills to catch up to the rapidly evolving data privacy problems.
  There was misuse of data and technology in multiple parts of this process.
 The data Cambridge Analytica took from Facebook was never meant to create a political profile in the first place and users were not consulted or informed before the usage.
 This usage was therefore not only unethical and invasive, but also had no oversight about the correctness of profiling individuals.
- Furthermore the algorithm used was never meant for such detailed political profiling, instead being created for commercial marketing.
+ Furthermore, the algorithm used was never meant for such detailed political profiling, instead being created for commercial marketing.

  At multiple points both data and technology were misused as well as great ethical concerns ignored.
 The resulting fallout of this scandal lead to legal reforms, as well as the shutdown of the company.
 It remains one of the greatest scandals in tech history and prompted a wave of data ethics and security research.
  Though a majority of this case was due to malicious intent, the misuse of both data and technology formed the base for the scandal and shows what can happen if these effects are just accepted without mitigation.